trek/ember-testing-httpRespond/README.md

 ```

 ## Dependencies
 `httpRespond` depends on [fakehr](https://github.com/trek/fakehr) and [FakeXMLHttpRequest](https://github.com/trek/FakeXMLHttpRequest).
-Until we live in the rosy future of standardized module and package systems, obtain both from gitbub and load them as part of your test suite.
+Until we live in the rosy future of standardized module and package systems, obtain both from github and load them as part of your test suite.